Shahak Shapira: Work

 In August 2017, Shapira sprayed 30 homophobic, Islamophobic, anti-Semitic and racist tweets outside Twitter's German headquarters in Hamburg after the social network failed to remove the offensive hate posts from its platform.
 Explaining his project, named "#HeyTwitter", in a YouTube video, Shapira claimed to having reported around 300 tweets to the company within six months, receiving only nine responses from the company, each rejecting the suggestion that the tweets were a violation of the company's terms of service.
 After the majority of tweets were not removed, Shapira used washable chalk-spray to take the hateful tweets into the real world and confront Twitter, gaining worldwide attention to his project and Twitter's hate speech policies.

 In September 2017, in collaboration with the satirical political party Die PARTEI, Shapira took control of a number of far-right Facebook groups, including several used by high-ranking members of the Alternative for Germany party.
 The former admins were locked out, the groups were made public and then renamed to, among others "I <3 Antifa" and "Hummus-Liebe".

+After the start of the 2023 Israel-Hamas war, Shapira worked on at least two projects that straddle the divide between the two sides and their supporters.
+In Stand With Humans, he puts up posters that mimic the Israeli kidnapped posters and the similar Palestinian posters, not identifying the subject's picture as either until the poster is torn, as many of the original versions of the Israeli posters have been torn down by pro-Palestinian activists.
+In Baklavas From Gaza: Comic Relief for Israel and Palestine, he ordered trials of new material related to the West in a Berlin bar owned by a Palestinian friend.